zth/res-x/README.md

 ## Getting started

+For a new ResX app, start from the [ResX template](https://github.com/zth/resx-template).
+The rest of this section documents the manual setup if you want to wire things together yourself.

 First, make sure you have [`Bun`](https://bun.sh) installed and setup.
 Then, install `rescript-x` and the dependencies needed:

 ```bash